 People are quite familiar with the term IPO which is a direct offer by the company to buy its share which can be later traded in the stock market.
 Likewise, NFO is the first time subscription offer for a new scheme launched by the mutual fund companies.
 During the subscription period an investor can buy the units at the fixed rate of Rs.10 per unit.
 If it is a close ended fund then investor can buy the units only during the subscription period and will have to hold the units for the said period, whereas in the open ended fund, one can buy units even after the subscription period is over and can redeem it at any time.

-Reason behind launching NFO’s in Bull Phase
+The reason behind launching NFO’s in Bull Phase

-Why not to invest in New Fund Offer(NFO)?
+Why not invest in New Fund Offer(NFO)?

 Since NFO’s are opportunistic in nature, many Investment advisers and financial planners suggest to stay away from these funds.
 So, is it really risky to invest into NFO?
 Let’s find out:-